4.60 from 47 reviews

 • Make sure you’re using freshly squeezed lemon juice for the cookie dough and the glaze.
 Pre-bottled lemon juice doesn’t compare, so go ahead and buy a few lemons if you plan on making these cookies.

 • Let the cookies rest: If your cookies are turning out too gooey, let them rest longer.
-I recommend at least 15 minutes on the cookie sheet and then transfer to a cooling rack to cool completely.
+I recommend at least 15 minutes on the cookie sheet and then transferring to a cooling rack to cool completely.
 Your cookies aren’t ruined, just let them rest!

 FAQ